-The Division of Forestry (DOF) is recommended as manager of the project.
+The Florida Forest Service/FFS (aka Division of Forestry/DOF) is recommended as manager of the project.

-The Wolfe Creek Forest project for fee-simple acquisition includes approximately 10,645 acres in central Santa Rosa County, between Blackwater River State Forest (Forest) to the east, and Whiting Field Naval Air
+The Wolfe Creek Forest project for fee-simple acquisition includes approximately 10,075 (GIS) acres in central Santa Rosa County, between Blackwater River State Forest (Forest) to the east, and Whiting Field

-Wolfe Creek Forest FNAI Elements
+Wolfe Creek Fores FNAI Elements

 Hairy-peduncled Beaksedge G2/S2

 Pescador's Bottle-Cased Caddisfly G1G3/S3

 Southeastern Weasel G5T4/S3?

 Spoon-leaved Sundew G5/S3

 Little Blue Heron G5/S4

-Station to the southwest.
+Naval Air Station to the southwest.
 It has a tax assessed value of \$14,080,729; all essential parcels.
 This project shares 5.7 miles of its southern boundary with two disjunct tracts of the state forest, forming a connection between all three tracts.
 Within it run 35 miles of streams that feed into Big Coldwater Creek and Big Juniper Creek, two major tributaries of the Blackwater River.
 The nearest city is Milton, Florida.
 The property is owned by Conservation Forestry of Florida, LLC, and is managed by American Forest Management.